O1 Visa Limit: Individuals with Extraordinary Ability or Achievement |O-1 Visa

 - No limit on the number of visas distributed by the U.S.

 - You must do only the work you applied to do

 - Your Visa is tied to your sponsoring job

 - It will not lead directly to permanent residency

-Moreover, the content of the Visa application is different for every applicant, but the process can usually take at least 12 weeks.
+Moreover, the content of the Visa application is different for every applicant.
+Still, the process can usually take at least 12 weeks.
 Also, you cannot apply more than a year before your job starts.

 - Compile your application packet.